 - Representing Cardtronics UK in a long running dispute about the rateability of the sites of ATMs.
-Luke appeared (with Dan Kolinsky QC) in each of the VTE, Upper Tribunal and Court of Appeal, and will be appearing again when the case is heard by the Supreme Court in 2020.
+Luke appeared (with Dan Kolinsky QC) in each of the VTE, Upper Tribunal, Court of Appeal, and Supreme Court

 - Acting for a number of NHS Foundation Trusts in a very significant dispute (worth in the region of £160 million) with a number of billing authorities, as to whether such bodies are charities for rating purposes (with Christopher Tidmarsh QC and Francesca Quint)

 - Representing Ludgate House Ltd in the Upper Tribunal and in a forthcoming Court of Appeal hearing, in a wide-ranging test case concerning the treatment, both for identifying the unit of assessment and for valuation, of premises occupied by property guardians (with David Forsdick QC)